 This error seldom occurs in most Web traffic, particularly when the client system is a Web browser.
 The URLs in this case are typically standard hyperlinks found on Web pages.
 These links tend to be too large if they are simply wrong i.e. the Web page containing the link has been badly coded.

 If your client system is not a Web browser, the problem can only be resolved by examining what the client is trying to do then discussing with your ISP why the Web server rejects the size of the URL sent by the client system.

+Our service monitors your site for HTTP errors like 414.
 This error should simply never occur on your CheckUpDown account.
 If it does, it typically indicates defective programming of our systems or of the Web server which manages the site.
 The length of the URL we send in the HTTP data stream is typically relatively small and well within the limits of what most Web servers should accept.
 You can test this for yourself by simply keying the URL into any Web browser.

 Please contact us (email preferred) whenever you encounter 414 errors - there is nothing you can do to sort them out.
 We then have to liaise with your ISP and the vendor of the Web server software to agree the exact reason for the error.

 Any client (e.g. your Web browser or our CheckUpDown robot) goes through the following cycle when it communicates with the Web server:

 This error occurs in the final step above when the client receives an HTTP status code that it recognises as '414'.